Is Your Phone Damaging Your Relationship? 21 Strategies to Take Control.

 Audio

-You can also find the incredibly talented Kia Handley on ABC Newcastle Mornings here, Twitter @kiahandley Facebook kiahandleyjourno and on her podcasts: This Retro Life & Let’s Talk- Rural Mental Health, PLUS even more amazing gems here.
+You can also find the incredibly talented Kia Handley on socials here, or listen to more of her works here: This Retro Life & Let's Talk- Rural Mental Health, PLUS even more amazing gems here.

 You get home from a busy day of work, ready for some downtime and to discover what has been happening in the wider world.
 You take out your phone, check, the news, check your emails, and check your social feeds.